Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### The Forest Culling

 *"We gave them iron and they gave us poetry.
-It was never a fair trade."*
+It was never a fair trade."*{ .emq }
 — Lord Hjalmar Hraesvelgr
 { .quote }